-Decision: Based on the analysis of AY 2018-2019, in 2019-2020 the following changes will be implemented: 10 Course content support materials will be streamlined (removal of PowerPoints) to prevent overreliance and misuse of the resource as a comprehensive study guide and a preparatory (graded but not applied to the grade) sample test will be given before the first exam to expose the students to the type of questions they will encounter on exams.
-Measure 2.1 testing instruments in use are adequate and appropriate for assessing student knowledge and understanding of the subject matter of the course and this SLO.
+Decision: Based on the analysis of AC 2019-2020, in 2020-2021 the following changes will be implemented: Course content support materials will be streamlined (removal of PowerPoints) to prevent overreliance and misuse of the resource as a comprehensive study guide and a preparatory (graded but not applied to the grade) sample test will be given before the first exam to expose the students to the type of questions they will encounter on exams.
 Communications emphasizing to students the nature and importance of tests for the course will be provided.